bobandash/synqsell_shopify/README.md

 - Refactor the Lambda functions to use layers for shared functions (DRY principle)
 - Talk to users: need to see whether or not suppliers would want methods of increasing sales that the retailers can use (e.g. injecting Shopify liquid to theme to do a countdown for product launches)
 - Refactor basic model queries and mutations (most of it was written when I initially started the project, so a lot needs to be refactored)
+- Change error handling strategy (I don't believe that printing out the function name in the log files is worth it to be honest; it has so much room for error)

 <!-- TODO: INSERT SCREENSHOT OF PENDING APPROVAL STATUS ONCE SUBMITTED -->